mrkarezina/crisis-detection/README.md

 ## Real Time News Pipeline

 Real time pipeline for processing tweets and news articles.
-Processing pipeline to apply topic and entity extraction to tweets and news articles the saving into database.
+Processing pipeline to apply topic, sentiment, and entity extraction to tweets and news articles the saving into database.

 ### Twitter